lele94218/oldBlogs/index.md

 ---
 {% include JB/setup %}

 Now, I start learning Java in Spring with [跟我学spring3系列](http://jinnianshilongnian.iteye.com/category/206533).
-I insist that Spring is a useful MVC framework, which could implement with J2EE, Android, .NET, etc.
+I insist that Spring is an useful MVC framework, which could implement with J2EE, Android, .NET, etc.

 Here to recommend some references: